-ties.
-To verify that the system has a property P, we construct a hybrid automaton M_P that accepts timed event sequences violating P. We then compose M_P with M_S and check to see whether M_P is in an accepting location for any states of the composition reachable from the initial state (the reachable states of a hybrid automaton are computed using a fixpoint calculation; see [20] for details).
+tion; see [1] for details).
 The property automaton M_P does not constrain the behavior of M_S ; it simply observes the behavior (via synchronizing transitions) and accepts violations of P.

 The system designer would specify the property P with a GIL formula, which is then negated and converted into a hybrid automaton.
-We use the HyTech verifier for hybrid systems [22] to analyze the hybrid automata we construct.
+We use the HyTech verifier for hybrid systems [13] to analyze the hybrid automata we construct.
 We illustrate our technique by verifying several properties of our example.

 First, we verify that the Sensor task will never time out waiting to deliver the data to the Control task.
-We label all transitions in M_S representing this timeout with the event label Expire and construct the automaton Expire in Fig. 9 from the negation of the GIL formula NeverExpire in Fig. 8.
+We label all transitions in M_S representing this timeout with the event label Expire and construct the automaton Expire in Figure 8 from the negation of the GIL formula NeverExpire in Figure 7.
 Using HyTech, we determine that there are no reachable states of the composition of M_S and automaton Expire in which Expire is in an accepting location.
 This result proves that no data can be dropped by the Sensor task.
-Note that, although this property does not explicitly mention time, its proof depends on the timing of events.

 An analyst evaluating the performance of the system may be concerned about the possible degradation of the quality of tracking if two or more consecutive sensor readings are processed in fast mode.
-To determine whether this can occur, we compose M_S with the automaton TwoFast in Fig. 9, which was constructed from the negation of the formula NeverTwoFast in Fig. 8.
-(The \diamond is the standard "eventually" operator of temporal logic, so this specification asserts that a Slow event occurs between any two occurrences
+To determine whether this can occur, we compose M_S with the automaton TwoFast in Figure 8, which was constructed from the negation of the formula NeverTwoFast in Figure 7.
+(The \diamond is the standard "eventually" operator of temporal logic, so this specification asserts that a Slow event occurs between any two occurrences of Fast).
+This time, HyTech reports that there are reachable states of the composition in which automaton TwoFast is accepting and displays a time-stamped sequence of transitions containing two Fast events without an intervening Slow event.
+This sequence can help the analyst understand how such degraded tracking can occur, and perhaps suggest ways NeverExpire